The ITALIAN DISPATCH By Eric J Lyman

 I don’t rattle easily.
 I’ve covered wars, jumped out of airplanes.
 I’ve interviewed presidents, been blessed by a pope, attended parties with Hollywood celebrities.
 Then there was the afternoon when I spotted John Updike having lunch near the Spanish Steps.

-He was seated at an outdoor table with a woman in her 50s with short sandy hair, dressed in a navy-blue blazer.
+He was seated at an outdoor table with a woman in her 50s.
+Short sandy hair, navy-blue blazer.
 She could have been his Italian publisher or agent.
 He wore a plaid coat and a pale tie.
 They were talking easily.
 Their plates were gone but the water glasses were still on the table, along with a small, neat stack of books.

 I was on my way to the Anglo-American Bookstore, then still years away from closing down.
 As soon as I saw him, I changed my path to walk toward their table.
 Words were already forming on my lips: “Hey, John Updike!”